Flag of Japan

 Public perception of the national flag varies.
 Historically, both Western and Japanese sources have described the flag as a powerful and enduring symbol to the Japanese.
 Since the end of World War II (the Pacific War), the use of the flag and the national anthem Kimigayo has been a contentious issue for Japan's public schools, and disputes about their use have led to protests and lawsuits.
 Several military banners of Japan are based on the Hinomaru, including the sunrayed naval ensign.
 The Hinomaru also serves as a template for other Japanese flags in public and private use.
+The desecration of the Hinomaru is illegal.